-- 3.22 A statutory Air Quality Management Area (AQMA) has been declared within the town centre, due to the amount and type of pollutants recorded.
-An Air Quality Action Plan has been produced and this, in conjunction with the Access Plan, will help in reducing nitrogen dioxide levels. - 3.23 The Access Plan is supported by action plans covering the short and long term.
-The short term plan includes many committed improvements such as improvements to the High Street and Market Square and an approach to support the park and ride facilities on offer by a corresponding reduction in town centre parking spaces.
-The Plan identifies the opportunity to explore reducing car parking capacity within the Town centre by up to 15% (500 spaces) during the period to 2016, recognising that such space could be put to more economically beneficial use. - 3.24 Other longer term proposals have been identified but funding is not secured.
+- 3.233.26 The Access Plan is supported by action plans covering the short and long term.
+The short term plan includes many committed improvements such as improvements to the High Street and Market Square-Street and an approach to support the park and ride facilities on offer by a corresponding reduction in town centre parking spaces.
+The Plan identifies the opportunity to explore reducing car parking capacity within the Town centre by up to 15% (500 spaces) during the period to 2016, recognising that such space could be put to more economically beneficial use. - 3.243.27 Other longer term proposals have been identified but funding is not secured.
 There is therefore scope for these to be implemented through developer contributions or more directly through development schemes.
 Overall, the aim of the Access Plan is to contribute towards sustainable development through the provision of better accessibility and improved safety for all highway users.